e-harrell/stock/Results.md

 ![](Results_files/figure-html/amazon-1.png)<!-- -->

 ### The data was turned into a time series object in R with 40 observations, one for each day that the stock market was open during the time period.
 A multiplicative decomposition of the time series was conducted.
 Plotting the trend-cycle and seasonal indices shows that the data have an upward trend during the 1st 2 segments with a downward trend in the 3rd segment followed by a stability in the trend in the 4th segment.
-It also has seasonal fluctuations, with the data increaseing at the beginning of each segment, reaching apeak in the middle of the segment and decreasing by the end of the segment.The data also has fairly random residuals.
+It also has seasonal fluctuations, with the data increasing at the beginning of each segment, reaching apeak in the middle of the segment and decreasing by the end of the segment.The data also has fairly random residuals.

 ```r